Steve Averill: Life

-Averill was educated at Mount Temple School in Clontarf, Dublin.
-His parents thought his interest in musical acts such as, The Tornados, The Beatles, The Rolling Stones and The Shadows were all just noise.
-Even at the age of twelve he was interested in the album cover art.
+Averill was educated at Mountjoy and Marine school, which became Mount Temple School in Clontarf, Dublin.
+His parents thought his interest in musical acts such as the Tornados, the Beatles, the Rolling Stones and the Shadows were all just noise.
+Even at the age of twelve, he was interested in the album cover art.

-Averill had a short career as the singer Steve Rapid in Ireland's first punk band The Radiators from Space who were not very highly thought of by the musical establishment.
+Averill had a short career as the singer Steve Rapid in Ireland's first punk band the Radiators from Space who were not very highly thought of by the musical establishment.
 The Radiators developed from Averill's involvement with Pete Holidai in two earlier bands: Greta Garbage and the Trashcans.
 Averill remained with the band from their inception in September 1976 until August 1977 when the other members moved to London.
 His last gig (during this period of the Radiators) was at Ireland's first outdoor rock concert in Dalymount Park on August 21 with Thin Lizzy.

 He designed the Radiator's first single cover that helped them secure a record deal with Chiswick Records.

 Averill realized his vocal limitations and wanted to express himself through art and design.
-He considered himself a tone-deaf singer with no musical talent so he returned to his graphic designer job at a Dublin advertising company Arrow Publishing and after their demise worked at The Creative Department.
+He considered himself "a tone-deaf singer with no musical talent", so he returned to his graphic designer job at a Dublin advertising company Arrow Publishing and after their demise worked at The Creative Department.

 U2 connection

 It was Averill who suggested U2 as the name of the Irish group then known as "The Hype".

-After working at Helmes Advertising agency Averill would leave to start Averill Brophy Associates & later Four5One Creative, which before he left changed their name to AMP Creative.
+After working at Helmes Advertising agency Averill would leave to start Averill Brophy Associates and later Four5One Creative, which before he left changed their name to AMP Creative.

 During his design career, he worked for several of Ireland's musical acts, such as, The Dubliners, Hothouse Flowers, Aslan and Clannad; and international acts like Elvis Costello and Depeche Mode.

-Published to coincide with the February 2003 opening of the Rock and Roll Hall of Fame's U2 exhibition In The Name Of Love, a book Stealing Hearts At A Travelling Show shows U2 collaboration in the design work by Averill and Shaughn McGrath from 1980 to 2003.
+Published to coincide with the February 2003 opening of the Rock and Roll Hall of Fame's U2 exhibition In The Name Of Love, a book Stealing Hearts At A Travelling Show shows collaborations with U2 in the design work by Averill and Shaughn McGrath from 1980 to 2003.